Hunsu/blog/content/en/pages/about.md

 Later, I had a few more experiences that mostly taught me what I don't want to do, like working for companies that still send compiled class files to clients and think it's normal in 2020, or being stuck on projects with no real impact and no sense of ownership.

-Now I'm working at [Malt](https://www.malt.com/) where I mostly deal with money, invoices, payments and all that serious stuff.
+Now I'm working at [Malt](https://www.malt.com/) where I mostly deal with money, invoices, payments, and all that serious stuff.
 Honestly, working with money suits me — at least I know it's not a fake feature no one cares about.

 # Few Things About Me
-tend to have hobbies that aren't really related to my work.
+I tend to have hobbies that aren't really related to my work.
 I’m big into reading and I don’t stick to just one genre — I like exploring a variety of topics.
 When I travel, I enjoy visiting museums and exploring different kinds of painting.
 I’ve also developed a thing for colder, northern countries (I don't know, they just seem to suit me).
 If you’re ever in Norway, make sure to check out [Edvard Munch's museum](https://www.munchmuseet.no/en/) — his work has a way of staying with you.